-For this month’s first two e-links, we recommend some learning and some relaxation through a big tech article and a detective series.
+For this month’s first three e-links, we recommend some learning and lots of pleasure through one big tech article and two mysteries.

 Comparing the companies called big tech, we can see the similar ways that they grew, diversified, and became increasingly powerful.